 Welcome packs will be sent out early in June and we will endeavour to seek to make transition into our school as smooth as possible for your children.

-Mrs Lightfoot and myself will regularly update this section of the website so we can become more connected in preparation for this.
-Please do not hesitate to get in touch if you have any specific enquiries (firstname.lastname@example.org).
+This section of the website is regularly updated, so please check back for further information.
+Please do not hesitate to get in touch if you have any specific enquiries (email@example.com).

 Please see the powerpoint attached below for some photographs and information about Wrens Class.